 Most tourists wander around the island in shorts, T-shirts, bikinis and so on.
-In towns you’re expected to cover up, but that’s about it.
+In towns, you’re expected to cover up, but that’s about it.
 It’s a tricky issue because everyone keeps saying that locals who work with tourists are used to Western clothing, but ultimately it’s your choice.

-I brought long pants, conservative swimsuit and maxi dresses, but I was really the only one and ended up not using of it.
+I brought long pants, a conservative swimsuit and maxi dresses, but I was really the only one and ended up not using of it.
 If I was traveling in a small group I would probably feel more comfortable covering up more.

 In terms of shoes it’s really up to you.
 I only brought one pair of shoes – hiking sandals and was perfectly fine with that, but most people want to bring hiking shoes and flip flops.

 Sleeping bags and tents are provided by the local tour agency most of the time.
 If you prefer to bring your own stuff you can, but you don’t have to.

 - Biodegradable wipes.
 If you’re camping you won’t be able to shower most of the time apart from small wadis.
 Get biodegradable ones – you don’t want to contribute to even bigger trash issue than it already exists in Socotra.

 - Sunscreen.
 Also opt for a biodegradable one not to destroy the reef.

 - Lotion.
 Your skin will be very dry, trust me.